microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0/Update-MgRoleManagementDirectoryRoleEligibilityScheduleInstance.md

 ```

 ### -EndDateTime
-Time that the roleEligibilityScheduleInstance will expire.
+The end date of the schedule instance.

 ```yaml
 Type: System.DateTime